Built by engineers, for engineers

 Angular 21, zoneless, signal-first

 The admin panel is intentionally on the latest Angular stable.
-Every architectural decision pushes toward signal-based reactivity and OnPush change detection.
+Every architectural decision pushes toward signal-based reactivity and OnPush change detection — faster renders, smaller bundles, and a stack that stays hireable in the years ahead.

 Tech stack